Personal trainer Camilla Ackerberg reveals the key reasons why your weight loss diet isn't giving you the results you want

 When many people try to lose weight, they cut carbohydrates.

-And while decreasing the amount of carbs you eat can help, cutting them out entirely will leave your body short on the nutrients it needs.
+while decreasing the amount of carbs you eat can help, cutting them out

 'Carbohydrates are not the enemy,' Camilla outlined.
 'Stay away from processed carbs, but still eat your good ones.'